 Haydock Hosts Grand National Trial This Saturday8 min read

-Storm Dennis threatens to decimate the weekend racing with, at the time of writing, inspections planned this morning for the cards at Ascot, Lingfield (all-weather) and Wincanton with the threat of 50mph winds the problem rather than waterlogging.
+Storm Dennis threatens to decimate the weekend horse racing with, at the time of writing, inspections planned this morning for the cards at Ascot, Lingfield (all-weather) and Wincanton with the threat of 50mph winds the problem rather than waterlogging.

 With that in mind, it may be prudent to begin our preview at Haydock Park where the feature race is the Grand National Trial, which looks sure to be a real slog on ground described as heavy on Friday morning.